harivmasoor/HogwartsArchive/README.md

     nano ~/.bashrc
     export OPENAI_API_KEY="your_api_key_here"
     sudo docker-compose -f compose.yml up -d
-    sudo docker-compose -f compose.yml ps+++
+    sudo docker-compose -f compose.yml ps

-Note: If you run into any issues - directly add the OPENAI API KEY into the backend Dockerfile and the Docker Compose File.
+Note: If you run into any issues, directly add the OPENAI API KEY into the backend Dockerfile and the Docker Compose File.
 Ensure you change the localhost in your frontend/Dockerfile and your compose.yml with your Public IP Address.

-For the purposes of getting everything to work - go the network settings and allow any any to the ports we are running (8000, 3000, 6006).
+For the purposes of getting everything to work, go to the network settings and allow any to the ports we are running (8000, 3000, 6006).

 Warning: Be sure to lock these down after if you want to leave this in production!